yp2800/my-mac-os/README.md

 #### [Pixave](http://www.littlehj.com/mac) - Image/GIF/Video organizer

-- I use Pixave as my own personal image library.
+- Use Pixave as my own personal image library.
 I sort images in groups and I have powerful search I can use to find any image I need.
 - Here is how my library looks:

 ![](https://i.imgur.com/I7x3cUX.jpg)